Consult a Social Security Disability Lawyer Austin, TX Today

 Disability can strike at any time.
-For some people, disability happens from injury.
-Other people simply develop it over the years for no clear reason.
+For some people, disability happens due to an injury.
+Other people simply develop a disability or impairment over the years for no clear reason.
 Sadly, some people are simply more prone to injury and illness than others.

-If you’re suffering from disability, you shouldn’t wait.
+If you’re suffering from disability, you should not wait.
+You may be eligible to file a claim for Social Security Disability benefits.
 Your condition could potentially impact all areas of your life.
-Don’t feel like your life is out of control.
+Take back control of your life.
 Take care of yourself and your loved ones.
-If you are disabled and struggling to work, you should pursue the benefits you need and deserve.
+If you are disabled and struggling to find work, or start your own business you should pursue the benefits you need and deserve.

 The Social Security Administration (SSA) can help.
-A federal government agency, the SSA helps millions of people across the country receive the benefits they need.
-This agency provides monthly, regular payments for those in need.
+The SSA is a federal government agency that helps millions of people across the country receive the benefits they need.
+This agency provides monthly and regular payments for those in need.

 Of course, not everyone qualifies.
-The process can take a long time, oftentimes leading to denial of benefits.
-In fact, the majority of first-time applications get denied.
+The administrative and legal process can be overwhelming, intimidating, uncomfortable and lengthy, oftentimes leading to denial of benefits.
+In fact, the majority of first-time applications that would otherwise qualify, get denied.